SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs-Entra.md

 From a developer point of view, you build the ACE once and you benefit of it in both desktop and mobile experiences.
 The whole source code of the .NET sample is available in the following GitHub repository: [Welcome User Bot Powered ACE SSO](https://github.com/pnp/viva-dev-bot-powered-aces/tree/main/samples/dotnet/WelcomeUserBotPoweredAce-SSO).

-## Developing a Secured Bot Powered ACE with Microsoft .NET
+## Developing a Secured Bot Powered ACE with Microsoft .NET and Microsoft Entra ID SSO

 First of all, you should create a Bot Powered ACE following the guidance provided in article ["Building your first Bot Powered Adaptive Card Extension,"](./Building-Your-First-Bot-Powered-ACE.md) stopping before the section ["Implement the actual Bot Powered ACE."](./Building-Your-First-Bot-Powered-ACE.md#implement-the-actual-bot-powered-ace)
 For the sake of simplicity, assume that the Bot Powered ACE project name is "WelcomeUserBotPoweredAce" and register the Azure Bot accordingly to the guidance.